Earn While You Learn

 Details first:

-• Advanced programs are only available to existing UVA Medical Center employees
+• Advanced programs are only available to a small number of existing UVA Medical Center employees

 • Full time NIGHT SHIFT position